EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 Thank you for reading my process.

-I will be documenting the process of Configuring the insfrature with an updated Ansible-playbook shortly.
+I will be documenting the process of Configuring the insfrastructure with an updated Ansible-playbook shortly.

 Watch this space!